kmagusiak/odoo-docker/extending/README.md

 # How to use this repository

-You don't need to clone it, it provides a Docker image that you can easily extend for development.
-See files located in the `extending` folder to see some examples that you may use.
+You can use the Dockerfiles present in this repository as well as the build script for the github action.

 ## Access to private repositories (SSH)
 You will need access to private repositories in github, this can be done either